-One can wonder why we need to have several memory models in such a tool.
-The problem is that some models are simple because they consider a high level abstraction, but they are not handling all the C features; others provide a very precise view of what is going on, but then the proof obligations can become huge and difficult to prove.
-Hence, each model implements a different trade off between precision and simplicity.
-A practical methodology is to use the simpler model whenever it is possible, and to go up with more complex models when needed on small parts of the code.
+Having multiple memory models is a feature for trading expressivity for concise proof obligations.
+Some models are simple because they consider a high level abstraction, but they are not handling all the C features; other models are more representative of the machine heap at runtime, but the generated proof obligations become huge and difficult to discharge.
+Hence, each model implements a different trade off between expressivity and simplicity.
+A practical methodology is to use the simpler model whenever it is possible, and to go up with more complex models when needed on smaller parts of the code.